CLI

 Options#

-• --invert (-i): Invert the dependency tree, that is given a REGEX pattern that matches some packages, show all the packages that depend on those.
+pattern that matches some packages, show all the packages that depend on those.--platform <PLATFORM> (-p)

-• --platform <PLATFORM> (-p): The platform to list packages for.
-Defaults to the current platform
+: The platform to list packages for.
+Defaults to the current platform--manifest-path <MANIFEST_PATH>

-• --manifest-path <MANIFEST_PATH>: The path to manifest file, by default it searches for one in the parent directories.
+: The path to manifest file, by default it searches for one in the parent directories.--environment (-e)

-• --environment (-e): The environment's packages to list, if non is provided the default environment's packages will be listed.
+: The environment's packages to list, if non is provided the default environment's packages will be listed.--frozen

-• --no-install: Don't install the environment for pypi solving, only update the lock-file if it can solve without installing.
-(Implied by --frozen and --locked)
+: Don't install the environment for pypi solving, only update the lock-file if it can solve without installing.
+(Implied by--frozen

 pixi tree